 The People’s Court

-However compelling you find our first proposed reform, it’s only fair to acknowlege that presidential candidate Pete Buttigieg has come up with a fairly breathtaking and compelling court-packing alternative.
+However compelling you find our first proposed reform, it’s only fair to acknowlege that presidential candidates like Pete Buttigieg have come up with fairly breathtaking and compelling court-packing alternatives.
 In his system, the nine existing justices would choose six more, each of whom would have to be unanimously agreed upon, in all likelihood insuring that the largest voting bloc on the court would always be moderate and relatively non-partisan.
 We should warn you, however, it’s probably best that you not think of this contraption of platonic forms in practice too much–the mechanics and logistics associated with the various likely scenarios it would need to be able to deal with may make your head feel like it’s just enjoyed a game of 3-D chess.
-But for us, the main problem with it remains the assumption made by all proposals that continue the odd number of justices we have today, the presupposition that we want, in effect, an all-powerful House of Lords potentially deciding what’s good for us at every level of government, in matters great and small.
+But for us, the main problem with it remains the assumption made by all such proposals that continue the odd number of justices we have today, the presupposition that we want, in effect, an all-powerful House of Lords potentially deciding what’s good for us at every level of government, in matters great and small.

 In fact, plans like Buttigieg’s assume we want a stunningly narrow slice of human experience–much narrower than the Lords–to be dispositive when it comes to deciding the law of the land.
 Consider the Supreme Court of today.
 Four members of the Court graduated from Harvard Law School.
 Four graduated from Yale.
 RBG, ever the wild child, went to Columbia.
 The two most recent appointees, Neil Gorsuch and Brett Kavanaugh, not only went to the same law school, but the same elite private high school as well.
 After graduating from law school, every member of the current court clerked for a judge (Gorsuch and Kavanaugh for the same judge, in the same term), practiced law, became a judge, and became a Justice.
 If they were involved in the political world at all, it was in the bowels of the Department of Justice bureaucracy.